zencart/documentation/Developer_Documentation/1.6/introduction.md

 To help developers we are also creating lots of new documentation resources for that code.

+## Getting Composer
+If you don't yet have composer installed, do this first:
+ * go to `getcomposer.org`
+ * download and install
+ * follow the Getting Started instructions.

 ## Generating code-level documentation (php-documentor)